Romanio0089/EffectClearer/README.md

 ## About

-EffectClearer
-Provides simple and short commands for clearing player effects !
+EffectClearer provides simple and short commands for clearing player effects !

 Compatibility: 1.7.X up to 1.16.X